Jason-Doze/ansible/README.md

 This repository contains scripts and Ansible playbooks to setup and manage a Raspberry Pi server running Nginx.
 It includes scripts to deploy the setup and to tear it down using a MacOS.

+## Prerequisites
+Before using the scripts and Ansible playbooks in this repository, make sure you have the following:

+1. You should have SSH access to the Raspberry Pi server.
+The scripts and playbooks will interact with the server via SSH.

+2. The Raspberry Pi server must have its hostname set to "pi".
+This is essential as the scripts use this hostname to resolve the server's IP address.

 ## Structure

 This project is composed of seven main files: